ronniem339/aotprojectmanager/creators-hub/scriptingv2.md

 New Directory: creators-hub/js/components/ProjectView/tasks/ScriptingV2/

 ScriptingV2_Workspace.js: The main container with the two-column layout.

-It now also manages the current active step and indicates step completion.
+Manages the active step and step completion status.
+Full-Screen Mode: Includes state management and a UI toggle button that allows the user to expand the Creative Blueprint panel to fill the entire screen, hiding the left-hand panel for a focused view.

 useBlueprint.js: A crucial custom hook that manages the state of the blueprint object, including fetching and debounced auto-saving to Firestore.
 UPDATED: The auto-saving logic has been refined to prevent unnecessary Firestore writes by comparing the debounced blueprint content with the last successfully saved version.
 The onSnapshot listener also now only triggers a state update if incoming data is genuinely different, improving performance and data consistency.

 BlueprintStepper.js: The navigation component for moving between steps.
 It now visually indicates completed steps with distinct styling and a checkmark.
 The connector lines between steps now use a text dash (—) for improved visual consistency.

-BlueprintDisplay.js: Renders the list of "Shot Cards" in the right-hand panel.
+BlueprintDisplay.js: A major UI component that renders the interactive Creative Blueprint.

+Scene-based Grouping: It now intelligently groups shots into scenes.
+If the AI provides a scene_id, it uses that.
+If not, it creates logical scenes by grouping shots that occur at the same location, preventing shots from being listed individually.
+Mark as Complete: Replaces the old "show/hide" functionality.
+Users can now mark entire scenes or individual shots as "complete" via checkboxes.
+Completed items are visually distinguished with a green accent and reduced opacity, allowing for clear progress tracking without hiding content.
+Location Display: The primary location for each scene is now prominently displayed in the scene header, providing better context at a glance.

-ShotCard.js: Displays the details of a single shot.
-UPDATED: The voiceover_script section now accurately reflects all spoken content (on-camera or voiceover) for the shot, removing the "Voiceover will be generated in a later step" advisory when content is present.
+ShotCard.js: Displays the details of a single shot within a scene.

+Expanded by Default: Key information such as "On-Camera Dialogue" and "Voiceover Script" are now expanded by default, removing the need for extra clicks to see the content.
+AI Research Notes remain collapsible to save space.
+Completion Tracking: Receives isCompleted status from its parent and displays a checkbox to allow users to toggle the completion status of the individual shot.
+Location Display: The specific location for the shot is now displayed in the card's header, reinforcing the context provided by the scene.

 Step1_InitialBlueprint.js: UI for the "brain dump" and initial generation.
 UPDATED: This component now uses the centralized handlers.triggerAiTask from useAppState.js to manage the AI call and provide consistent error reporting and task status updates.